Sheth-ji/personal-feed-scroller/README.md

 MIT License - feel free to use, modify, and share!

 ---

+*Part of the Ignatius-42 collection: simple, honest tools that respect users.*

 Built with the belief that software should serve users, not exploit them.